Kizaki

 Use migrations as the reviewed, committed history of schema changes while letting the dev loop stay fast locally.

-For normal schema work, the path should be:
+For normal schema work:

 1. change Inspire